When Disaster Hits, Reach for your Grayl

 Making Clean, Safe Drinking Water

-The rule of thumb for drinking water is 1 gallon of water per person per day.
+The rule of thumb for drinking water is 3-4 liters of water per person per day.
 The CDC recommends storing enough drinking water for at least three-days, and ideally, enough for two-weeks for each person (and pets) in your household.
 (How and where you store your water is important—brush up on water storage best practices.)

 When storing enough water isn’t possible, or when supplies run low, be prepared to make your own safe drinking water: